gracechua93/FED2024Assg1_P04_S10269093/README.md

 2. Cross-Device Testing:
     - Different screen size: Mobile phones, tablets and desktops.
         - Ensure that the layout is responsive, buttons and texts are not overlapping.
+        - View the website on mobile screen.
+            - Expected Outcome: The website layout adjusts to fit the screen size without horizontal scrolling.
+            - Actual Outcome:
+                - Some texts width do not adjust according to the smaller screen size, making them spill outside of the  container.
+                - The website's main content area overflows, causing horizontal scrolling.
+            - Solution:
+                - To fix the overflow issue, I added "overflow-x: hidden" to prevent any horizontal scrolling.
+                - Also, to fix the image size, i set the img to be width to be 100% to it can scale down and fit properly within the screen size.